About Dr. Larry Burk

 After telling stories about all these healing adventures for many years, I was finally inspired to publish Let Magic Happen: Adventures in Healing with a Holistic Radiologist in 2012.
 Along the way the journey has continued to unfold in mysterious ways.
 I’ve explored my own various musculoskeletal ailments through the lens of symptoms as metaphors and have gained valuable insights that I enjoy sharing with patients in my practice as well as with healthcare practitioners through workshops.
 In 2014 my first medical intuition teacher Winter Robinson, MA, invited me to co-facilitate Medical Intuition and Symbolic Disease workshops with her at The Monroe Institute in Faber, VA.

 My use of EFT has expanded to include working with symbolic grief-related illnesses such as sinusitis and post-nasal drip in conjunction with After-Death Communication using imagery and dreamwork.
 Health-related dreams have expanded as a focus inspiring me to publish a research paper in 2015 on women who have warning dreams about their breast cancers before diagnosis.
+I gave a TEDx talk on Cancer Warning Dreams that Can Save Your Life in 2016.
+Through a timely and unexpected synchronicity I was also invited back to work part-time at Duke Radiology as a consulting associate professor.
 Who knows what adventures wait in the future?
 Please join me on the rest of the journey.